 How can I get screened or tell if I have TB?

 Tuberculin Skin Test: Get a TB skin test.
-This can be done at any of the Health Centers or by your personal physician.
+This can be done at Florida Department of Health locations in Daytona Beach, New Smyrna Beach or Orange City or by your personal physician.
 A health care professional must check the skin test in two or three days.
 Your body’s reaction to the test reveals whether or not you have been infected with the TB bacteria.
 If the skin test is positive, you will be given other tests to see if you have TB infection or TB disease.
+This is the test offered by the Florida Department of Health in Volusia County.

 QuantiFeron TB Gold: These are new tests available that use a blood sample to find out if you are infected with TB bacteria.
 The tests measure the response of TB proteins when they are mixed with a small amount of blood.
 Only one visit is required to draw blood for the test.